Skip to navigation Skip to content

 An additional consideration is if you must adhere to shielding effectiveness requirements.
 Shielding effectiveness is a measure of how well a given part reflects or absorbs electromagnetic radiation.

 Often in military applications, you will be required to meet MIL-STD-285, the military standard for electromagnetic shielding.
+This standard helps ensure that your conductive gaskets provide optimal protection against EMI and RFI for sensitive electrical equipment.

 Types of Conductive Gasket Materials